mikesir87/PHP-Container/README.md

 Why use PHP-Container?
 ----------------------

 So, why do this?
-Well, if you wish to swap out your Database implementation (say you're changing servers, etc.), all you have to do is change a single attribute.
+Well, if you wish to swap out your Database implementation (say you're changing server`s, etc.), all you have to do is change a single attribute.
 You don't have to go into the constructors or all over your code to find where you provided the database yourself.
 It's very simple!

+It also makes your code much cleaner without having a lot of initialization stuff all over the place!